brsteel/scripts/AzureVirtualEnclave/QUICK-START.md

    - Use the AVE service console for advanced configuration

 4. **Scale Up**

-  - Add objects to `communityConfigs[0].enclaveConfigs` or inside each enclave's `workloadConfigs`
+   - Add objects to `communityConfig.enclaveConfigs` or inside each enclave's `workloadConfigs`
    - No need to adjust separate count parameters – the arrays are authoritative

 ## Cleanup